Luca was diagnosed with Down's syndrome just after he was born, and it was a huge shock for us.

 It's very hard to find other people in your situation, so there's that extra connection to meet other parents through Mencap.

 70 years ago Judy Fryd reached out to fellow parents of children with a learning disability, to share her anger and frustration at the lack of support and provision available.
 From this, Mencap was born.

 To celebrate our 70th birthday, and in honour of Judy, we've launched a new online community for parents of children with a learning disability.
 Parents, like Judy, who are seeking advice and support from others like them.

-FamilyHub is a community to share your experiences, triumphs and challenges.
+Our online community is a place to share your experiences, triumphs and challenges.